Are you considering buying a Berkey water filter?

 On the other hand, if you want an under the sink filter that you don't have to refill by hand, then you might not want a Berkey.

 Every Berkey distributor I checked out on the web is selling the systems for similar prices, and all offer free shipping.

-I did find some different bundle deals on Amazon.
-If you are planning to get the optional fluoride filters, it pays to look at the different options on Amazon.
+I did find some different bundle deals online.
+If you are planning to get the optional fluoride filters, it pays to look at the different options.

 Prices at Amazon are subject to change.
 That's why I don't include the prices in my reviews.
 But you can easily find the current price by clicking on the buttons below.